tjmahr/rprime/README.md

 Overview
 --------

-The main workflow for working with rprime involves:
+The main workflow for rprime involves:

 1.  `read_eprime`: reliably read in data from an Eprime log (`.txt`) file.
 2.  `FrameList`: extract the text in each `"LogFrame"` in the file, storing each log-frame as an R list.